 Double stick tape, or fashion tape, has long been a secret tool for wardrobe stylists everywhere.
-There are many varieties, but our top choice is Topstick.
-Weird fact: Topstick is actually a toupee tape, so it pulls the double duty of not stressing the skin as it keeps everything in place.
-We love Topstick for its versatility, different sizes and shapes, gentleness on the skin, and its perfect level of stickiness!
+There are many varieties, but since we are kinda Type A around here, we went ahead and created our own.
+It's just the right amount of strong and sticky to get brides through a very long day!
+Weird fact: Rescue Tape's design inspiration actually comes from toupee tape.
+We wanted Rescue Tape to pull the double duty of not stressing the skin AND be able to keep everything in place at the same time.
+We love double stick tape for its versatility, gentleness on the skin, and its perfect level of stickiness!

 Double stick tape is hands-down our most utilized tool in The Bride Kit, because it is infinitely adaptable for everyone in the wedding party.
 Read below for our top tips on who can use it and how.

 Believe it or not, your body can change up until the day of the wedding.
 Also, often times the proper undergarments are not tried with the gown, or last minute tailoring changes can throw things off with the final fit of a dress.
 Straps may loosen, deep V’s may gape, or finicky lace may go rogue!
 Use double stick tape to solve all these problems in a pinch.

 Every bride wants that perfect picture of her veil blowing gently in the wind.
 But the wind doesn’t always cooperate, sometimes whipping the veil inelegantly around.
 Help make that perfect photo a reality by using double stick tape to place the veil exactly where you want it, and keep it there.

 3. No Snag Solution